-Our church policy is to invite PCPC members and their children to have a wedding ceremony at PCPC.
-PCPC also invites grandchildren (of PCPC members) and couples in a PCPC ministry and/or PCPC church related situation, including other PCA churches.
-However, the planning time may be limited.
+Our church policy is to invite PCPC members or members in good standing of other PCA (Presbyterian Church of America) churches to have a wedding ceremony at PCPC.
 For more detail, please contact the PCPC Wedding Coordinator.

 - How do I become a member of PCPC?

 By attending the New Members Class, and being approved for membership after an interview with an elder, you could become a member of PCPC.
 Please go to the New Members Class page to sign-up for the next New Members Class.